mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 current state of the system.
-In other words, a Markov process keeps no track of the states it previously visited; the only factor that determines where is the system going to head is its current state, and the transition rates out of such state--that is why these are considered memoryless processes.
+In other words, a Markov process keeps no track of the states it previously visited; the only factor that determines where is the system going to head is its current state, and the transition rates out of such state---that is why these are considered memoryless processes.
 [@Fig:ch1_fig05](C) shows a schematic of what a Markov process looks like.
 The schematic of the unregulated promoter indicates that there are two possible
 reactions: an mRNA production with rate $r_m$ and degradation with rate